eschutz/barcode-ui/README.md

 This project is licensed under the GNU Lesser General Public License.
 See [LICENSE](../blob/master/LICENSE) and [COPYING.LESSER](../blob/master/COPYING.LESSER) for more information.

 # TODO
-- [x] for page layout, put in default 2 columns, then automatically calculate no. of rows based on no. of barcodes
+- [x] For page layout, put in default 2 columns, then automatically calculate no. of rows based on no. of barcodes
-- [x] add callback functions for ps properties
+- [x] Add callback functions for ps properties
-- [] add preview generation function
+- [] Add preview generation function
-- [] add printing via GtkPrintOperation
+- [] Add printing via GtkPrintOperation
-- [] ensure windows builds and runs
+- [] Ensure windows builds and runs
-- [] docs
+- [] Docs